Stephan Körner: Academic career

 After his army service, he worked at Cardiff University, tutoring students in German.
 He took up his first academic post in 1947, lecturing in philosophy at the University of Bristol.
 In 1952, he was appointed to the sole professorship and chairmanship of his department, which he would hold until 1979.
 In 1965 and 1966 he was Dean of the Faculty of Arts, and from 1968 to 1971 a Pro-Vice-Chancellor.

 During this time he worked as a visiting professor of philosophy at Brown University in 1957, Yale University in 1960, the University of North Carolina, Chapel Hill in 1963, University of Texas at Austin in 1964 and Indiana University in 1967.
 In 1970 he returned to Yale with a tenured visiting professorship in philosophy, holding it jointly with the Bristol post for nine years, and then as his sole post from 1979 to 1984.
 Bristol appointed him a professor emeritus on his retirement, and he subsequently held a visiting professorship at the University of Graz from 1980 to 1989.

 He received honorary doctorates from the Queen's University Belfast in 1981, and Graz in 1984, where he was appointed to an honorary professorship in 1986.
 Bristol appointed him an honorary fellow in 1987.
 Trinity Hall bestowed upon him the same honour in 1991.

 He was President of the British Society for the Philosophy of Science in 1965, the Aristotelian Society in 1967, the International Union of History and Philosophy of Science in 1969, and the Mind Association in 1973.
 He edited the journal Ratio from 1961 to 1980.
-He also served on the editorial board of Erkenntnis from 1974–1999.
+He also served on the editorial board of Erkenntnis from 1974 to 1999.
 In 1967 he was elected a Fellow of the British Academy.